This Tender Land: Allusions to other work

 Children traveling down midwestern American rivers to reunite with an aunt, pursued by unjust legal forces with racist overtones, is intended to be a modernized retelling of Mark Twain's Adventures of Huckleberry Finn.
 Krueger has said this is how he originally envisioned the book, but it gained more influences during rewrites.

 The long water journey through many dangers is similar to the plot arc of the Odyssey.
 Odie got his name because he was born on Ithaca Street in St. Louis, both allusions to Homer's Odysseus, king of Ithaca.
 Odie's belief that he is cursed by a malevolent Tornado God is similar to the antagonistic relationship that Odysseus has to Poseidon.
 Albert's traveling pseudonym, Norman, explained in the text as coming from the 17-year-old being neither boy "nor man", is first told to the one-eyed veteran Jack, much the way Odysseus tells the cyclops Polyphemus his name is "Nobody".
 Odie is frequently drawn to other people by music, the way the sirens draw sailors with their songs.
+The section in which Odie spends time with the Schofield family and meets Maybeth Schofield is also similar to the time in the Odyssey spent on Calypso’s island, although the Schofields are less sinister.
 Upon arrival, Aunt Julie's brothel is unexpectedly full of rowdy men, the way Penelope's home has been invaded by unwanted suitors.
 Emmy's ability to see and manipulate the future resembles that of the Delphic Oracles.

 The character of Sister Eve draws heavy inspiration for her complicated motivations from Sharon Falconer, the itinerant companion of Elmer in Sinclair Lewis's novel Elmer Gantry.
 Lewis's character in turn is inspired by the real-life Aimee Semple McPherson, whom Sid refers to (in text) as a role model for Sister Eve and the entire Gideon Crusade.

 In an epilogue to the Audible version of the book, Krueger says he drew inspiration from Charles Dickens's criticism of the severe British boarding school system to write about Lincoln Indian School.
 He also relied heavily on first person accounts of survivors of the system.